Skip to main content

 1

 Familiarizes graduate students in the social sciences with modern environments for statistical computing.
 Provides an overview of available resources and a description of fundamental tools used in quantitative courses and doctoral research.
-Topics include interfaces to web-based resources, UNIX-based computing, and major statistical packages (R, SPLUS, and SAS).
+Topics include interfaces to web-based resources, UNIX-based computing, and major statistical packages.

 Course Name